Best Mutual Funds to Invest in India: A Complete Guide

 Large-cap funds invest in established companies with stable growth and are relatively less volatile than mid-cap or small-cap funds.
 In uncertain economic conditions, these funds offer stability while still providing growth potential.

-Why consider large-cap funds in 2025:
+Why consider large-cap funds now:

 - Stability during market volatility